 - Do not apply near water systems such as wells, streams, lakes, or curb inlets/drains.

 *Note: these guidelines also apply to other chemicals, such as oil and even soaps and detergents.

 Water Pollution Solution 2) Minimize Stormwater Runoff

-Whether a small home-based project, or a large commercial construction project, with a little advanced planning you can minimize water pollution from stormwater runoff on your property or site and avoid costly fines.
+Whether a small home-based project or a large commercial construction project with a little advanced planning, you can minimize water pollution from stormwater runoff on your property or site and avoid costly fines.
 Any soil that's exposed without some sort of erosion control in place is subject to wind and water erosion.
 Even though sediment erosion is a natural form of water pollution, it has more of an impact than you realize.
-Sediment in an aquatic environment screens out sunlight, changes the water temperatures, inhibits photosynthesis (which leads to the decline of plant growth), disrupts the food chain, and ultimately leads to a decline of species the water eco-system.
+Sediment in an aquatic environment screens out sunlight, changes the water temperatures, inhibits photosynthesis (which leads to the decline of plant growth), disrupts the food chain, and ultimately leads to a decline of species in the water ecosystem.
 Depending on the duration of exposure, there are several practical choices available for protecting exposed soil:

 Or cover the exposed area with any combination of: